Azure/azure-documentdb-datamigrationtool/README.md

 ## Tutorial: Use Data migration tool to migrate your data to Azure Cosmos DB

 This tutorial provides instructions on using the Azure Cosmos DB data migration tool, which can import data from various sources into Azure Cosmos containers and tables.
 You can import from JSON files and CSV files (including but not limited to files stored in Azure Blob storage), as well as SQL Server, MongoDB, Azure Table storage, Amazon DynamoDB, and even Azure Cosmos DB SQL API collections.
 You migrate that data to collections and tables for use with Azure Cosmos DB.
-The Data Migration tool can also be used when migrating from a single partition collection to a multi-partition collection for the SQL API.
+The Data migration tool can also be used when migrating from a single partition collection to a multi-partition collection for the SQL API.

 This tutorial covers the following tasks:
-* Installing the Data Migration tool
+* Installing the Data migration tool
 * Importing data from different data sources
 * Exporting from Azure Cosmos DB to JSON